 When using the J37, you want to make sure all wow, flutter, depth and modulation controls are off.

-Then, you’ll want to take a look at the VU meter at the bottom, and make sure your input through the J37 is enough to be hitting that 0db mark.
+Then, you’ll want to take a look at the VU meter ( needle at the bottom mid of the plugin), and make sure your input through the J37 is enough to be hitting that 0db mark.

 This is a sweet spot for the J37 to start adding it’s well-loved character and charm.